 Canadian Embassy in Peru

-If you are in Peru and lose your passport then the Canadian Embassy in Peru will be able to assist you.
+Firstly if you are in Peru and lose your passport then the Canadian Embassy in Peru will be able to assist you.
 You will need to report the theft or loss of your passport to the police.
 The police will give you a card with a case number to take to the Embassy.
 Once at the Embassy you will need to complete the needed forms and then give them the police case number as well.
-Once this is processed you will receive a temporary travel document to leave the country or a passport.
+Finally once this is processed you will receive a temporary travel document to leave the country or a passport.

 If you are getting married the Peruvian government would want you to certify that you are single.
 The Embassy will have to issue you a letter in this regards.
 The freedom to marry or letter of no impediment will be issued for you once you have applied for the letter.
 You will normally have to return to the Embassy to collect this letter.